shippingfandom/Marinette/README.md

 The issue is still there?
 I will be more than happy if you tell me about it in the DM (my ID is `not_s0phie`) or the **5hell** official [discord server](https://discord.gg/VuWYdWUXQw)

+When reporting a bug, be sure to include the output of `shell || marinette`!

 ## Why there are SO many whys and whats?
 Well, it's just because I felt like writing an entire novel in a single README file.
 Whoops!